maigonis-elleris/routeros-fundamentals-lab/lab report.md

 - Network flow was tested from every point in the topology to confirm performance expectations and ensure frames are delivered correctly - no sequencing issues, leaks, unneeded fragmentation, or other problems.
 Tests were run using  iperf3 and the Bandwidth Test tool.

-- The lab was initially built on RouterOS 7.20 beta6.
+- Latest lab changes are tested on RouterOS 7.20 beta9.

 **Known issues, limitations and planned improvements**